MetavizPro/Poodle-Hut/README.md

 ## 👨‍💻 About the Developer

-At Metaviz, we have a team of experienced *Brilliant Directories* developers.
-We specialize in creating responsive, feature-rich directory platforms like *Poodle Hut*, where every functionality — from expert booking to user-friendly navigation — is optimized for user satisfaction and business success.
+At Metaviz, we have a team of experienced **Brilliant Directories developers**.We specialize in creating tailored directory solutions that empower pet owners to connect with trusted pet services through user-friendly, SEO-optimized platforms.
+The Poodle Hut project showcases my ability to build feature-rich directories that deliver real value to both users and service providers.

-If you’re interested in building a custom directory platform to help users connect with your services, let’s connect and make it happen!

----
+If you're seeking a **Brilliant Directories** expert to develop or enhance your directory platform, let’s collaborate and create a powerful tool for your business.

 ## 📬 Contact Me